The Worst Thing You Can Be In The Ultimatum Is Child-Free

 ”

 One of the couples, Nate Ruggles and Lauren Kilos, are there for this very reason.
 Nate has given Lauren an ultimatum, based on the fact that she doesn't want kids, while he definitely does.
 He also makes it clear that it is important that his future wife has the same desire and enthusiasm to start a family as he does.
-This already has the potential to be the most interesting set-up and different from the others, which are weighted in favour of the stereotypical 'woman is desperate for a diamond while man isn't ready to settle down yet' storyline.
+This already has the potential to be the most interesting set-up and different from the others, which are weighted in favor of the stereotypical "woman is desperate for a diamond while man isn't ready to settle down yet" storyline.

 However, rather than allowing this to play out in a nuanced and potentially helpful way — allowing some real discussions around the reasons Lauren doesn’t want to have children — the conversation isn't entertained at all.
 It culminates in essentially just a couple of guys telling Lauren that she will eventually change her mind, in a way that suggests that this is a part of her that could be — and needs to be — fixed.